 Gerad is passionate about transparency, sustainability, and community.
 He was born and raised in Calgary and before founding Prairie Dog Brewing, had a 14-year background in computer programming and managing operations for tech companies and busy websites like iStockphoto and Yahoo’s Polyvore, whom he spent four years working for in California’s Silicon Valley.
 It was while living in California that Gerad developed a strong interest and appreciation for craft beer, and where he first decided to try his hand at brewing.

 In the years since that first batch, Gerad has brewed thousands of gallons of beer at home, and immersed himself in the craft by joining local clubs, reading dozens of beer-related books, listening to hundreds of podcasts and watching films.
-Gerad and his wife have visited many breweries and tried hundreds of beers, and even worked for free at a brewery to get a feel for commercial production.
-Gerad is always working to challenge commercial quality with his own beers.
-After years of designing and maintaining complex technical infrastructure and managing technical teams, Gerad has developed a set of instincts that we believe will give us an advantage in developing and managing a successful, sustainable business.
+Gerad and his wife have visited many breweries and tried thousands of beers, and he even worked for free at a brewery to get a feel for commercial production.
+For years, Gerad has worked to challenge the quality of commercially-produced beers with his own home-brewed creations.
+After more than a decade of designing and maintaining complex technical infrastructure and managing technical teams, Gerad has developed a set of instincts that we believe will give us an advantage in developing and managing a successful, sustainable business.

 Jay has been working in the restaurant industry for 20 years.
 He completed his Red Seal Accreditation in Ontario in 2013 after working in kitchens from the age of 14.
 After numerous years in the industry, working full-time in kitchens throughout College and University programs, he realized that food-service was where he belonged.

 Following in the footsteps of his Grandfather Fred who was a cook during the 2nd World War and owned a restaurant/catering company in Hamilton, Ontario, Jay learned that hard work, determination and perseverance were key traits that would help him succeed.